Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 where the inner expectation is again the function of R\'enyi divergence, and the outer expectation is over $\mu(x)$.

 Combining Eq.~\ref{eq:mgf} and~\ref{eq:total_expectation} and plugging it in Eq.~\ref{eq:chernoff_bound}, we get

-This expression determines how to compute $\varepsilon$ for a fixed $\delta$ (or vice versa) for one invocation of the privacy mechanism.
+This expression determines how to compute $\varepsilon_\mu$ for a fixed $\delta_\mu$ (or vice versa) for one invocation of the privacy mechanism.
 However, to accommodate the iterative nature of learning, we need to deal with the composition of multiple applications of the mechanism.
 We already determined that our privacy notion is naively composable, but in order to achieve better bounds we need a tighter composition theorem.
-Note also that due to computing expectation over data in Eq.~\ref{eq:total_expectation} and Eq.~\ref{eq:better_bound}, we assume exchangeability~\cite{aldous1985exchangeability} to obtain results more efficiently in practice.
-This assumption is much weaker than independence and is natural in many applications.

 \begin{restatable}[Advanced Composition]{theorem}{composition} Let a learning algorithm run for $T$ iterations.
-Denote by $w^{(1)} \ldots w^{(T)}$ a sequence of private learning outcomes obtained at iterations $1,\ldots,T$, and $L^{(1:T)}$ the corresponding total privacy loss.
+Denote by $w^{(1)} \ldots w^{(T)}$ a sequence of private learning outcomes at iterations $1,\ldots,T$, and $L^{(1:T)}$ the corresponding total privacy loss.
 Then,